-- The Château de l’Eraudière was the 16th century summer residence of the bishops of Nantes and a seminary for future catholic priests; the facade seen from the river dates from the 18th century.
+- First, the Château de l’Eraudière was the 16th century summer residence of the bishops of Nantes and a seminary for future catholic priests.
+The facade seen from the river dates from the 18th century.

-- The Château de la Desnerie has been a listed monument since 1985 and the château, belonging to the Sesmaisons family, is mentioned in the records as early as 1371!
+- Then, the Château de la Desnerie has been a listed monument since 1985 and the château, belonging to the Sesmaisons family, is mentioned in the records as early as 1371!

-- The grounds and buildings of the Château de la Chantrerie: now a public park much appreciated by the inhabitants of Nantes; this former farming estate has been in the hands of the Blon, Lévesque, Normand and Drouin families.
+- After, the grounds and buildings of the Château de la Chantrerie.
+Now a public park much appreciated by the inhabitants of Nantes; this former farming estate has been in the hands of the Blon, Lévesque, Normand and Drouin families.
 It was purchased by the City of Nantes in 1972.
 The grounds were opened to the public in 1979 and now house the Veterinary College.
-Many of the other buildings and parts of the estate (the villa, the pavilions, part of the grounds, the chapel and the orangery have been listed as historic monuments since 1997.
+Many of the other buildings and parts of the estate have been listed as historic monuments since 1997.

-- The Château de la Gascherie is a privately-owned château dating back to the 15th century and restored in the 19th; it played a role during the Second World War, when the German occupying army built several bunkers in the 250-acre grounds of the castle.
+- Next, the Château de la Gascherie is a privately-owned château dating back to the 15th century and restored in the 19t.
+It played a role during the Second World War, when the German occupying army built several bunkers in the 250-acre grounds of the castle.

-- The Château de Nay and Château la Couronnerie are separated by the River Erdre and by a forest and face each other across the river: the first was built in the 19th century and boasts a dovecote, a chapel and a private tower.
+- To finish, the Château de Nay and Château la Couronnerie are separated by the River Erdre and by a forest and face each other across the river.
+The first was built in the 19th century and boasts a dovecote, a chapel and a private tower.

 Exploring the Plaine de Mazerolles marshes by boat